 In China, once a woman falls pregnant, it seems, her skin suddenly turns to eggshells.

-She is told to not exercise, not to eat ice-cream or watermelon, drink only hot water and start sporting an adult onesie indoors.
+She is told to not exercise, not to eat ice-cream or watermelon, drink only hot water and start sporting an adult onesie outdoors.

-After being told so much of what I can’t do, I had had just about enough.
+After being told so much of what I can’t do, I had just about enough.

 So at seven months pregnant, and with my upcoming trip to Beijing, I wasn’t going to let anything stop me –

 After months of preparation lumbering on the gym treadmill, and consulting my doctor, I wake up in a Beijing hotel ready to take on the Wall.

 Our tour guide is visibly unhappy about the prospect of taking a pregnant woman up 4000+ stairs, and takes every opportunity to remind us of the option of taking the gondola up.